-With Medicare PPOs, you’ll receive coverage for any provider you’d like, but you’ll pay less if you use in-network providers and more if you use out-of-network providers.
+With Medicare Advantage PPOs, you’ll receive coverage for any provider you’d like, but you’ll pay less if you use in-network providers and more if you use out-of-network providers.

-How do Medicare PPOs work?
+How do Medicare Advantage PPOs work?

-Medicare PPOs offer provider flexibility for people who want coverage for services from both in-network and out-of-network providers.
+Medicare Advantage PPOs offer provider flexibility for people who want coverage for services from both in-network and out-of-network providers.

 With a Medicare Advantage PPO, you can visit any provider you’d like.
 However, the amount that you pay will differ based on whether that provider is in-network or out-of-network.